OctopusDeploy/blog/blog/2020-10/choco-laptop-install/index.md

 To run the Runbook:

-- Open the runbook project.
+1. Open the runbook project.
-- Select {{Operations,Runbooks}}.
+2. Select {{Operations,Runbooks}}.
-- Select the runbook you created.
+3. Select the runbook you created.

 ![Running the runbook](images/run-runbook.png "width=500")

-- Select **Run**.
+4. Select **Run**.
-- Select the environment.
+5. Select the environment.
-- Hit the **Run** button
+6. Hit the **Run** button

 ![Running runbook](images/run-runbook-run.png "width=500")

 At this point, you can grab a coffee as it will take a little while to install all of the applications and dependencies.
 After your coffee run, the runbook should have completed.
-Your computer should now be fully configured and ready to go instead of going through the pain of next, next, finish installs and application configuration.
+Your computer should now be fully configured and ready instead of going through the pain of next, next, finish installs and application configuration.

 ![Completed runbook](images/completedrunbook.png "width=500")